GunsRoseSS/discord_inhouse/README.md

 # Discord Inhouse Bot
 A Discord bot for managing in-house League of Legends matches.
-Inspired by mrtoklein's [inhouse bot](https://github.com/mrtolkien/inhouse_bot)
+Inspired by mrtolkien's [inhouse bot](https://github.com/mrtolkien/inhouse_bot).
+This Discord Inhouse bot contains all the functions of mrtolkien's bot and extends this with multiple statistics type functions.

 ## Features
 * Ability to queue for roles
 * Matchmaking system